Novedades

 Improve supplier communication

 Replenishment success depends not only on finding suppliers but also on monitoring their performance.
-Delivery schedules, timeliness, and product quality all affect a supplier’s overall rating.
+Delivery reliability, order accuracy, and fulfillment speed directly affect retail replenishment optimization.

 Maintain assortment flexibility

-Category managers should determine which SKUs can be replenished automatically and which are part of temporary or seasonal offers.
+Category managers should determine which SKUs can be replenished automatically and which require manual control due to seasonality or trend sensitivity.

 Monitor and evaluate your replenishment strategy

-To measure strategy effectiveness, track key stock replenishment KPIs such as stockout rate, turnover ratio, and inventory coverage.
+To measure strategy effectiveness, track KPIs such as stockout rate, turnover ratio, inventory coverage, and service level.

 Time-based or Periodic Replenishment

-Orders are placed at fixed time intervals — for example, once a week or once a month — regardless of the current inventory level.
+Orders are placed at fixed time intervals, regardless of current inventory levels.

 Reorder Point or Continuous Replenishment